 Few things compare to the taste and smell of just-fried onions.
 What’s usually an embellishment in meals plays starring role in this recipe: spiced fried onions strips with an aromatic peanut-sesame spice mix.
 Try it!

 Till about a decade back, a mention of sattu in conversation with a non-Bihari audience would be greeted with puzzled stares.
 Things have changed today.
 The world around is more health-conscious, and sattu has gained currency for its great nutritional benefits.
-Rich in minerals, proteins and fibre, low of glycemic index – sattu is said to be the most economical antidote to diabetes.
+Rich in minerals, proteins and fibre, low in glycemic index – sattu is a great addition to one’s diet.

-The better-known style of consuming this miracle food is probably in the form of a cooling sattu drink, but my favorite way is as sattu paratha – flatbread stuffed with a spiced sattu filling.
+The better-known style of consuming this miracle food is probably in the form of a cooling sattu drink, but my favorite way is as sattu paratha (also called “makuni” colloquially) – flatbread stuffed with a spiced sattu filling.

 Seeing that a nutty ingredient does a great job of taming the bitter notes of other ingredients (think curry leaf peanut chutney or sesame fenugreek chutney), I dared to make a rice dish seeped in curry leaf, with a load of cashews for good effect.
 And I loved the result.